Permafrost/TundraTN/README.md

 * `$derivative` is the derivative rule after filtering.
 The filter service is required to return the rule whether it makes changes to it or not.

 ---

+### tundra.tn.schema.document.attribute.datetime:transformer

+An improved version of the `WmTN/wm.tn.rec:DateAttributeTransformService` specification with type constraints provided for the input and output arguments.

+#### Inputs:

+  * `values` is the list of extracted values to be transformed.
+  * `isArray` is a boolean indicating if the values argument contains multiple items.
+  * `arg` is an optional argument that can be used to influence the transformation.

+#### Outputs:

+  * `newValues` is a list of transformed items from the input `values` list.

+---

+### tundra.tn.schema.attribute.number:transformer

+An improved version of the WmTN/wm.tn.rec:NumberAttributeTransformService specification with type constraints provided for the input and output arguments.

+#### Inputs:

+* `values` is the list of extracted values to be transformed.
+* `isArray` is a boolean indicating if the `values` argument contains multiple items.
+* `arg` is an optional argument that can be used to influence the transformation.

+#### Outputs:

+* `newValues` is a list of transformed items from the input `values` list.

+---

+### tundra.tn.schema.document.attribute.string:transformer

+An improved version of the `WmTN/wm.tn.rec:StringAttributeTransformService` specification with type constraints provided for the input and output arguments.

+#### Inputs:

+* `values` is the list of extracted values to be transformed.
+* `isArray` is a boolean indicating if the `values` argument contains multiple items.
+* `arg` is an optional argument that can be used to influence the transformation.

+#### Outputs:

+* `newValues` is a list of transformed items from the input `values` list.

+---